 Tier 2 violations are knowingly dishonest in character and should be treated as serious violations that include some punitive measures as well as opportunities for the student to make amends.
-Examples of Tier 2 violations include: copying from another student during a proctored exam or quiz, giving copies of an assignment to a fellow student (e.g. essay sharing) when prohibited from doing so, using notes on a takehome exam when forbidden from doing so, minor incidents of plagiarism (e.g. copying and pasting a paragraph in a paper), sharing an assignment with a student with the expectation that they will plagiarize it.
+Examples of Tier 2 violations include any of the following except when expressly allowed by the instructor: copying from another student during a proctored exam or quiz, giving copies of an assignment to a fellow student (e.g. essay sharing), using notes on a take-home exam, minor incidents of plagiarism (e.g. copying and pasting a paragraph in a paper, whether from text or generative AI), sharing an assignment with a student with the expectation that they will plagiarize it.
 Tier 2 violations are upgraded to Tier 3 if the student has a previous record of any Tier 2 violation.